Latino World Order: Various feuds (2024–present)

 At Night 2 of the 2024 WWE Draft, LWO (including Carlito) were drafted to the Raw brand.
 It was later revealed that Rey pulled some strings to get Carlito drafted to Raw alongside LWO to ensure that Carlito pays for his actions against the stable, reigniting the feud with The Judgment Day in the process.

 In November, Lee joined the Speed Championship #1 contender's tournament, defeating NXT's No Quarter Catch Crew's Tavion Heights and Akira Tozawa in the quarterfinals and semifinals respectively.
 He then received a bye to the championship match, where he defeated Speed Champion Andrade for the title on the November 15 taping of Speed aired on November 20.
 On the January 25, 2025 episode of Raw, Vega was separated from the group and was moved over to the SmackDown brand via a transfer window.
-Despite being drafted to Smackdown, Vega is still a member of the LWO.
 In early 2025, LWO started a feud with American Made after Chad Gable, who lost to a debuting Penta, went on a quest to learn the ways of lucha libre and returned as El Grande Americano.
 On the WrestleMania 41 Night 1 pre-show, Mysterio stated that he would not be able to compete against El Grande Americano due to injuries on SmackDown the night before.
 Instead, Rey Fenix would replace Mysterio to fight Americano but lost.

-On WWE X AAA Worlds Collide, Mysterio opened the show as a neutral guest of honor, while Dragon Lee and Cruz del Toro competed in a six-man tag team match, while Lince Dorado filled in for the injured Joaquin Wilde.
+At WWE X AAA Worlds Collide, Mysterio opened the show as a neutral guest of honor, while Dragon Lee and Cruz del Toro competed in a six-man tag team match, while Lince Dorado filled in for the injured Joaquin Wilde.
 They lost to Octagón Jr., Aero Star, and Mr. Iguana by pinfall.
 Wilde and Del Toro, representing the LWO, then joined Dorado in WWE Evolve for a multi-episode event taking on The Vanity Project.

+In 2026, the LWO started a feud with Ethan Page and Rusev who had been feuding with Penta and Je'Von Evans for several weeks in late April, which eventually culminate in late May when Penta went on to retain his WWE Intercontinental Championship against Page at Saturday Night's Main Event.
+Mysterio was also named the new General Manager of Lucha Libre AAA Worldwide on May 23, 2026, having to sanction the Mask vs Mask match between the two El Grande Americanos for Noche de Los Grandes.
+At the event, the "Original" El Grande Americano was revealed to be Chad Gable himself.
+On the May 25, 2026 episode of Raw, Mysterio defeated Rusev with the help of Lee.
+One week later, on June 1, Mysterio and Lee teamed together and faced Page and Rusev and the two were victorious.
+The following week, on the June 8 episode of Raw, Mysterio failed to win the WWE Intercontinental Championship from Penta.
+After the match, Page and Rusev came out and attacked both men and took Mysterio's mask.
+However, Lee and the newly returned Chad Gable then came out to fend off both Page and Rusev.
+Shortly after, Gable gave back Mysterio's mask.